Telesphore-Uwabera/Android_list/README.md

    - The `DetailsViewScreen` uses a `Card` widget to display details in the center of the screen.

 4. **Error Handling**:
-   - Basic error handling is implemented to show an error message if the API request fails or if no data is available.
+   - Basic error handling is implemented to show an error message if the API request fails or no data is available.

 5. **Development Environment**:
-   - The app is developed with Flutter SDK and assumes that the development environment is set up with necessary tools for building and running Flutter applications.
+   - The app is developed with Flutter SDK and assumes that the development environment is set up with the necessary tools for building and running Flutter applications.